 Sliced plantain sautéed in vegetable oil.
 A banana is on the left; plantain on the right.

-Plantains are in the same family as bananas, but you don’t eat them raw—they need to be cooked.
-Plantains are longer with thicker skins and they appear to be bruised.
+Plantains are not indigenous to this hemisphere; but, because they and bananas play such an integral role in Latin cuisine I have incuded them here.
+Plaintains are in the same family as bananas, but you don’t eat them raw—they need to be cooked.
+Plantains are longer with thicker skins and they appear to be bruised when ripe.
 Plantains provide vitamin C and potassium and are about 125 calories per cup (provided you don’t use olive oil to prepare them).
 You can buy plantains at many grocery stores.
+Both green and brown (ripe) plantains can be used.

 2-3 ripe plantains (they get darker as they ripen)